CosmWasm/cosmwasm/IBC.md

    not even have the information needed to format the success response, so we will need some delayed response-builder in this case also.

-eg. In the ICS27 spec, they define a packet to register a new account, the acknowledgement of that packet should contain the address of the new account on the receiving chain.
+eg. In the ICS27 spec, the authors define a packet to register a new account, the acknowledgement of that packet should contain the address of the new account on the receiving chain.
 If we implemented this in CosmWasm, the contract would have to return a submessage of `WasmMsg::Instantiate{}` and only get the proper address for the response in `reply`.
 Thus, we need to have some way to fully build the success acknowledgement after the fact as well.